MycroftAI/documentation/_pages/plasma.md

 |Fedora 27, 28|

 Download The Latest Installer AppImage From: https://github.com/AIIX/mycroft-installer/releases

-* Please Note: This installer also provides support for installing Mycroft-Core & Plasma-Mycroft on Arm64 and ArmHF architecture.
+_NOTE: This installer also provides support for installing `mycroft-core` and `plasma-mycroft` on Arm64 and ArmHF architecture._

 PLASMA-MYCROFT-INSTALLER-SCRIPTS
 ================================